astfarias/byzanz-gui/README.md

 # byzanz-gui-select

-# Simple program to create animated GIFs on Linux of a selected.
+# Simple program to create animated GIFs on Linux of a selected area.

 Fork version of byzanz-gui using xrectsel for select record area